SonarSource/sonarqube/server/sonar-docs/src/pages/setup/operate-cluster.md

 ## Configuration details
 There are three TCP networks to configure:

-- the network of application nodes: relying on Hazelcast, configured with the `sonar.cluster.node.host` and `sonar.cluster.node.port` properties
+- the network of application nodes that relies on Hazelcast.
-- the network of search nodes: used by Elasticsearch, configured with the `sonar.cluster.node.search.host` and `sonar.cluster.node.search.port` properties
+- the network used for Elasticsearch internal communication between search nodes (`es` properties).
-- the network between application nodes and search nodes, configured with the `sonar.cluster.node.es.host` and `sonar.cluster.node.es.port` properties
+- the network between application nodes and search nodes (`search` properties).

 [Hazelcast](https://hazelcast.org/) is used to manage the communication between the cluster's application nodes.
 You don't need to install it yourself, it's provided out of the box.